-The Company's financial instruments consist of cash and restricted cash, accounts receivable, finance lease receivables, promissory note receivable, line of credit, accounts payable and accrued liabilities, note payable, promissory note payable, payroll protection loan and lease liabilities.
+The Company's financial instruments consist of cash and restricted cash, accounts receivable, lease finance receivables, promissory note receivable, accounts payable and accrued liabilities, promissory note payable, and lease liabilities.

 Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
 The three levels of the fair value hierarchy are: